TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

 can be accessed both in backend and frontend via the site object.

-Additionally, these settings are available as "constants" in both TSConfig and TypoScript templates making it possible to configure for example site-wide storage PIDs which can be used in both frontend and backend.
+Additionally, these settings are available as "constants" in both TSConfig and `TypoScript`:pn: templates making it possible to configure for example site-wide storage PIDs which can be used in both frontend and backend.

 Adding site settings